Nonprofit E-3 Sponsorship Jobs in Ohio

 MINIMUM QUALIFICATIONS

-- Basic Life Support (BLS) certification through American Heart Association (AHA) or American Red Cross upon hire or within new hire period
+- Proof of Basic Life Support (BLS) certification through American Heart Association (AHA) or American Red Cross.
+Certification must be presented upon hire.

 PREFERRED QUALIFICATIONS